 All treatment add-ons on our list will have a rating to indicate whether the evidence shows that the treatment add-on is effective at improving the chances of having a baby for most fertility patients.
 Some treatment add-ons on our list may also have additional ratings for specific treatment outcomes.
 For example, whether the evidence shows that the treatment add-on reduces miscarriage.
 There may also be further ratings for specific patient groups, for example whether the evidence shows that the treatment add-on is effective for those who are aged over 40.
 Please see the individual webpages for each treatment add-on for their ratings.

-The January 2019 consensus statement (PDF) between the HFEA and ten other professional and patient bodies agreed that treatments that have no strong evidence of their safety and/or effectiveness should only be offered in a research setting.
+An agreement between the HFEA and other professional and patient bodies (the 19th October 2023 consensus statement) states that treatments that have no strong evidence of their safety and/or effectiveness should only be offered in a research setting.
 Patients should not be charged extra to take part in research, including clinical trials.

 What’s the evidence for PICSI?

-There have been several studies comparing PICSI with standard ICSI, but there is very little evidence to suggest any benefit of using it.
-A large RCT was recently carried out which showed that using PICSI did not increase the chances of having a baby.
+There have been several studies comparing PICSI with standard ICSI for patients undergoing ICSI for male factor infertility and one high quality large RCT was carried out which showed that using PICSI did not increase the chances of having a baby.

-The results of this large RCT did suggest that PICSI may be beneficial in relation to a potential reduction in miscarriage.
-It is important to keep in mind that this evidence was the secondary outcome, that is, it was not the aim of this research.
-This means that the study was not designed to investigate the effect of PICSI on miscarriage rate, making these secondary results less reliable.
+The results of this large RCT did suggest that PICSI may be beneficial in reducing the chance of miscarriage.
+However, it is important to keep in mind that this evidence was a secondary outcome, this means that the study was not designed to investigate the effect of PICSI on miscarriage rate, making these secondary results less reliable.
 For this reason, it is important to discuss your individual circumstances with your doctor.